 The SDG Academy is pleased to announce its new University Partnership Program.
 The Program provides universities and academic institutions with privileged access to the SDG Academy course materials to tailor and use in their own education program.

-Applications are open for the 2017 University Partnership Program.
-If you lead or are part of an education program on sustainable development or related field and are interested in joining the University Partnership Program, please carefully read the FAQs below for application requirements and submission information.
-Applications will be reviewed on a rolling basis, and all institutions should be notified within four weeks of their application submission.
+Applications are currently closed for the Fall 2017 University Partnership Program and will re-open at the end of the year for the Spring 2018 program.
+Information about the program is included below.
+If you lead or are part of an education program on sustainable development or related field and are interested in joining the University Partnership Program, please carefully read the FAQs below for application requirements and submission information and check back in late-2017 for more information about the Spring 2018 program application process.

 Any additional questions about the program should be addressed to the SDG Academy team at email@example.com.